tju-tomorrow/tju-tomorrow.github.io/_posts/2024-07-28-Promise-chainning-2024.md

 ## why it's created

-we have a sequence of asynchronous tasks to be performed one after another  for instance, loading scripts. we can't hold all tasks in one "then" handler
+We have a sequence of asynchronous tasks needed to be performed one after another In other words:When dealing with tasks that have sequencial order for instance, loading scripts. we can't hold all tasks in one "then" handler
-And if you notice above: the result is passed through the chain of `.then` handlers.

 It's known that When a handler returns a value, it becomes the result of that promise and in this chainning system the promise holding a value peformed by the last handler become the input of next handler